Gourishpai/projects/README.md

 # personal projects
-data analysis projects using python and machine learning powerbi dashboard on superstore sales data
+data analysis projects using python and machine learning.
+Data visualization project on superstore sales data using Powerbi